Skip to content

 Refund ProcessingDepends on PSP

-Transaction speed is determined by the connected PSPs, not BridgerPay.
-The orchestration layer adds milliseconds of routing decision time.
-Deposits, withdrawals, settlements and refunds follow the timeline of whichever PSP handled the transaction.
-Route through Trustly and you get T+1.
-Route through Nuvei and you get T+2 to T+7.
-Route through BoomFi stablecoins and you get near-real-time.
+Transaction speed is determined by the connected PSPs rather than BridgerPay, and the orchestration layer adds milliseconds of routing decision time.
+Deposits, withdrawals, settlements and refunds follow the timeline of whichever PSP handled the transaction: route through Trustly and you get T+1, through Nuvei T+2 to T+7, and through BoomFi stablecoins near-real-time.
 Bridger Retry runs in-line and adds roughly 200-400 milliseconds per retry attempt on a typical card decline.
 Bridger Agnostic 3DS removes repeat 3DS challenges across cascading attempts, which is more about approval rates than speed but does improve the user-facing flow.
-Reconciliation runs daily across all connected PSPs and matches settlements automatically, which is meaningfully faster than reconciling each PSP separately.
+Reconciliation runs daily across all connected PSPs and matches settlements automatically, and the November 2025 Settlement Calendar adds a calendar-based view of net settlements that cuts monthly financial close time by up to 50%.
 For operators that historically spent two days per week on cross-PSP reconciliation, this is one of the more underrated wins.
 Updated May 2026.

 Integration & Tech